-(Keyword Research Tool – Keyword Planner Tool)
+(Google’s Keyword Planner Tool)

-(Explore new content ideas with the Ubersuggest keyword tool)
+(Explore new content ideas with the Ubersuggest)

-To use this keyword tool, visit the site here:
+To use this tool, visit this site:

 Paid Keyword Research Tools

-To learn more about this software tool, visit this site:
+For more details, visit this site:

-Step 6 – Define Web Site Categories
+Step 6 – Define Site Categories

 (Define your site categories)

-Plan to create an initial list of about 5 – 12 categories.
+Aim to create an initial list of about 5 – 12 categories.
 You can always add more categories to your site later on.

 Tip #1: WordPress Makes Managing Categories Easy

-(WordPress makes managing your website’s categories easy)
+(WordPress makes managing your site’s categories easy)

-Using the right keywords in your category names helps to increase your site’s SEO rankings.
+Selecting the right keywords in your category names helps to increase your site’s SEO rankings.

-(Use WordPress categories to improve your SEO)
+(Use WordPress categories to increase your SEO)

-Step 7 – Planning Your Content Strategy
+Step 7 – Define Your Content Strategy

 (Formulate your content strategy)